xellsys/braindump/README.md

 # note-keeping
-Just a place to keep my professional notes.
+Just a place to dump my thoughts.
 Feel free to browse and critique.